fyrebrick/fyrebrick/README.md

  Mongo express is located at [localhost:8081](http://localhost:8081)
   - you will need to unblock yourself manually after logging in for the first time.

+ Running this version uses the `public.env` environment variables.

+ You will not need to login, if you want to be able to login and have more than 1 users you can build from source.

 ## Build from source

 Clone the following repositories:
  - [Fyrebrick](https://github.com/fyrebrick/fyrebrick)
  - [Fyrebrick-updater](https://github.com/fyrebrick/fyrebrick-updater)
  - [Fyrebrick-scraper](https://github.com/fyrebrick/fyrebrick-scraper)

-Create for each repo a valid `.env` file.
+ - Create for each repo a valid `public.env` file.

-Pull and run a `mongo` container or have one running.
+ - Pull and run a `mongo` container or have one running.

-Also pull and run a `redis` container or have one running.
+ - Also pull and run a `redis` container or have one running.
+ - if needed change the `.env` files.

-Start each repository with `npm start` or `yarn start`
+or you can start each repository seperatly with `yarn start`

+or build each docker container seperatly and change the image link in the docker-compose.yml